 James

-James is a fully qualified dog trainer accredited by the IMDT (Institute of Modern Dog Trainers) and DTC (Dog Training College) and is also a registered KAD (Kids Around Dogs) instructor.
-With over five years of professional experience, he has trained more than 500 dogs and continues to enhance his expertise by attending workshops and seminars while actively working towards his behaviourist qualification.
+JJames is a fully qualified dog trainer accredited by the IMDT (Institute of Modern Dog Trainers) and Dog Training College (DTC), and is also a registered Kids Around Dogs (KAD) instructor.
+With over six years of professional experience, he has worked with more than 500 dogs and continues to expand his knowledge through ongoing professional development, workshops, and seminars while working towards a behaviour qualification.

-James runs his own dog training business, specialising in puppy development and working with large breed reactive dogs.
-Outside of training, he enjoys spending time with his wife and their two dogs, Cookie and Teaser, or playing a round of golf when the weather allows.
-Based in Cambridge, James frequently travels back to Cornwall to work with many of his long-term clients.
-James Volunteers for PADs in Cambridge postcodes CB8, CB7, CB6, PE27 & PE16.
+James runs his own dog training business, with a particular interest in puppy development and large breed dogs.
+Outside of training, he enjoys spending time with his wife and their two dogs, Cookie and Teaser, or playing a round of golf when the weather permits.

 Sorrel